byui-cit/wdd131/src/units/unit2.md

 ---
-title: Unit Two, Responsive Design
+title: Unit Two - Responsive Design
 summary: This unit will introduce the tools and concepts behind responsive web pages.
 It will also discuss making comparisions and branching in Javascript.
 Finally it will introduce DOM events
 tags: [
 	Responsive design,